Breaking the stigma

 So we want to help!

-Parvai is a free 6-week interactive program for underserved young South Asian women (and non binary folks) between ages 14-19 who want to grow and develop their artistic talents while also exploring a potential career in the arts.
+Parvai is a free workshop series and interactive program for underserved young South Asian women (and non binary folks) between ages 14-19 who want to grow and develop their artistic talents while also exploring a potential career in the arts.

 Ready to apply?